 LEGISLATION, POLICIES, PLANS, GUIDELINES, SPATIAL TOOLS, MUNICIPAL DEVELOPMENT PLANNING FRAMEWORKS, AND INSTRUMENTS Describe how the proposed development complies with and responds: Bergrivier Municipality: By-Law Relating to Municipal Land Use Planning, 2018 - consent use approval A Consent Use Application was authorised on 27 July 2018.
 Please refer to Appendix K10 for the Consent Use Approval.
-Guideline on telecommunication structures/networks, 2005 Guideline was consulted while compiling the Draft BAR.
-Circular EADP 0028/2014: One Environmental System Circular was consulted while compiling the Draft BAR.
-Guidelines on EIA Regulations 2014 Guideline was consulted while compiling the Draft BAR.
-Guidelines on Public Participation (March 2013) Guideline was consulted while compiling the Draft BAR.
-Guidelines on Need and Desirability (March 2013) Guideline was consulted while compiling the Draft BAR.
-Guidelines on Alternatives (March 2013) Guideline was consulted while compiling the Draft BAR.
+Guideline on telecommunication structures/networks, 2005 Guideline was consulted while compiling the final BAR for decision-making.
+Circular EADP 0028/2014: One Environmental System Circular was consulted while compiling the final BAR for decision-making.
+Guidelines on EIA Regulations 2014 Guideline was consulted while compiling the final BAR for decision-making.
+Guidelines on Public Participation (March 2013) Guideline was consulted while compiling the final BAR for decision-making.
+Guidelines on Need and Desirability (March 2013) Guideline was consulted while compiling the final BAR for decision-making.
+Guidelines on Alternatives (March 2013) Guideline was consulted while compiling the final BAR for decision-making.
 Guideline for determining the scope of specialists involved in EIA processes, June 2005.
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.

-Guideline for review of specialist input in the EIA process, June 2005 Guideline was consulted while compiling the Draft BAR.
+Guideline for review of specialist input in the EIA process, June 2005 Guideline was consulted while compiling the final BAR for decision-making.
 Guideline on Exemption Applications, March 2013.
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.
 Guideline for involving heritage specialists in the EIA process, June 2005.
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.
 Guideline on Generic Terms of Reference for EAPs and Project Schedules (March 2013).
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.
 Guideline for involving visual and aesthetic specialists in the EIA process, June 2005.
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.
 Guideline for Environmental Management Plans (June 2005).
-Guideline was consulted while compiling the Draft BAR.
+Guideline was consulted while compiling the final BAR for decision-making.